In theory, we should be able to digest any type of food we consume.

 What qualifies as an easy to digest food?

-Most easy to digest foods are low in fiber.
+Most easy digestible foods are low in fiber.

 Now, you might think this is counterproductive.